Complete reducibility and subgroups of exceptional algebraic groups: A strategy for classifying semisimple subgroups

-Applying this exact sequence inductively allows us to calculate $\opH^1(\bar H,Q)$ completely.
-The matter is easy when the maps $\delta_{\bar H}$ and $\Delta_{\bar H}$ are forced to be zero.
+In the end, this lifting process allows us to calculate $\opH^1(\bar H,Q)$ completely.
+The matter is easy if we can show the maps $\delta_{\bar H}$ and $\Delta_{\bar H}$ to be zero.
 However, this is often not the case and one must resort to explicit computations with cocycles; this is the approach taken in \cite{SteF4}.